dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 One limitation of GPT is its unidirectional nature — the model is only trained to predict the future left-to-right context.

-**Note**: Harvard NLP group has excellent [blog](http://nlp.seas.harvard.edu/2018/04/03/attention.html) detailing the paper "Attention is All You Need" which describes the Transformer architecture used by GPT and BERT. *So cool*.

 ## BERT